kev-cao/sort-visualizer/README.md

 # sort-visualizer

-A program that visualizes various sorting algorithms.
-At least, that's the plan.

-JavaxSwing makes it very difficult to draw onto a panel while also allowing the user to interact with the interface.
-Drawing is sent to the Event Dispatch Thread (EDT), which then freezes all other events, including button events.
-I think I will switch to using C#.
+A program that visualizes various sorting algorithms, created using Windows Forms through Visual Studio and C#.
+A Sorter model class takes care of the sorting, and raises an event to send to the UI whenever a specific occurence needs to be drawn.
+The user can define the size of the array, the range of values within the array, and the speed at which the sorting animation is run at.